Wednesday, September 27, 2006

 In order to avoid it it is possible to have prepared patterns with the general batteries of tests (the programmers also must say this way), with the purpose of proving aspects that can be common in the games, sees menus, options, audio modules etc.

-And a battery of tests makes specific, grouped by different sorts for example, tests for a Arcade that for
+And a battery of tests makes specific, grouped by different sorts for example, tests for a

-n a high percentage to test aspects of the game that do not have relevance, in addition, we proved those parts that more interest to him to watch the programmer.
+This avoids in a high percentage to test aspects of the game that do not have relevance, in addition, we proved those parts that more interest to him to watch the programmer.

-er one of the aspects that there are to consider is the type of game, if he is casual or hardcore, the content and the complexity that it has, according to this also we would test of IA: it is not possible to be validate in only a pair of games that each component has the behavior that is expected.
+Another one of the aspects that there are to consider is the type of game, if he is casual or hardcore, the content and the complexity that it has, according to this also we would test of IA: it is not possible to be validate in only a pair of games that each component has the behavior that is expected.
 There will be difference to each other is a Pac or a The fourth Seal the diversity of the behaviors and states causes that a more exhaustive analysis is made.

 Friday, September 22, 2006